Firearms instructor treated at mental health facility is person of interest in Maine shooting: cops

 Card was being sought by police as a person of interest in Wednesday’s shootings.
 A telephone number listed for Card in public records was not in service.

-Lewiston Police confirmed in a Facebook post that Card was a person of interest in the shooting and said he should be considered armed and dangerous.

-The shootings at a bowling alley and a bar in Lewiston on Wednesday night killed at least 16 people and engulfed the state’s second-largest city in chaos.
+LEWISTON, Maine (AP) — A man opened fire at a bowling alley and a bar in Lewiston, Maine, on Wednesday night, killing at least 16 people and engulfing the state’s second-largest city in chaos.
 The suspect remained at large as authorities ordered residents and business owners to stay inside and off the streets.

 Two law enforcement officials told The Associated Press dozens of people also had been wounded.
 The officials were not authorized to publicly discuss details of the ongoing investigation and spoke to AP on condition of anonymity.